The English Labradoodle.

-Puppy prices vary considerably with L.O.’s in some cases you may find a quality dog for just a few hundred pounds but equally you could purchase a less desirable dog for much more.
+Puppy prices vary considerably with the English labradoodles.
+In some cases you may find a quality dog for less money but equally you could purchase a less desirable dog that is unreasonably expensive.

 10-15kgs (20-30 lbs)